Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Overview

 \subsection{Threat model}

-The {\em victim} in the public IaaS Cloud is a tenant executing arbitrary computations in one or more guest VMs, and serving a set of trusted clients that connect to its VMs using IPSec or a VPN with pre-shared key authentication\footnote{Guests may require a second level of authentication to separate clients' privileges, but this is not relevant for \sys's security.}.
-The \medsite\ site, for instance, authenticates its registered clients using IPSec-PSK\footnote{\sys\ requires IPSec-PSK \update{because the timing of the tenant's response to an unauthenticated client's attempt to establish a connection may be affected by tenant's concurrent processing of other clients' secrets, thus revealing these secrets. } }.
-The victim's goal is to protect its secrets; these secrets can be reflected in parameters of client requests (i.e. secret inputs, such as the name of a requested file), or in the victim's internal state (e.g., which request handlers are cache-hot because they were recently accessed).
-The victim does not invoke other guest VMs or Cloud backend services, but we discuss extensions to {\sys}'s design to support multi-tier guests in~\S\ref{sec:discussion}.
+The {\em victim} in the public IaaS Cloud is a tenant executing arbitrary computations in one or more guest VMs, and serving a set of {\em trusted clients} that connect to its VMs using IPSec or a VPN (virtual private network) with pre-shared key authentication\footnote{Guests may require a second level of authentication to separate clients' privileges, but this is not relevant for \sys's security.}.
+The \medsite\ site, for instance, authenticates its registered clients using IPSec-PSK\footnote{\sys\ requires IPSec-PSK as the timing of the tenant's response to an unauthenticated client's connection attempt may be affected by tenant's concurrent processing of other clients' secrets, thus revealing these secrets.}. \update{To serve a client request, the victim may invoke other Cloud backend services hosted on separate physical servers.} The victim's goal is to protect its secrets; these secrets can be reflected in parameters~of client requests (\eg the name of a requested file), in the victim's internal state (e.g., which request handlers are cache-hot because they were recently accessed)\update{, or in the backend traffic}.